Give Back in Treecember with Bulk Christmas Tree Recycling

 When you partner with CheckSammy for Christmas tree recycling:

-• We create a custom Christmas tree pick-up plan for your facility.
+- We create a custom Christmas tree pick-up location plan for your facility.

-• Then, we pick up the trees on the designated day.
+- Then, we pick up the undecorated trees on the designated collection day.

-• Finally, we take them directly to composting facilities to create mulch or deliver them to a group that’s reusing them for habitats or dune rebuilding.
+- Finally, we haul trees directly to composting facilities to create mulch or deliver them to a group, reusing them for habitats or dune rebuilding.

 And that’s it.
-You get to recycle Christmas trees for your whole property, business, or community with little to no hassle on your part.
+You get to recycle Christmas trees for your whole property, business, or community with little to no hassle for you.

 Best Practices for Christmas Tree Recycling